JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Suzuha</summary>
 	She is quite different from the spunky Suzuha in Alpha WL but she is still pretty cool here.
 Daru-Suzuha dynamic is very fun - probably one of the best parts of the game, it's so funny that she should have known her birth is a convergence event in both attractor fields but she is still worried about it.
+They even have Suzuha tricking Daru in the anime lol, the anime even utilizes this unique dynamic even further, good stuff, the Daru love episode is just fantastic.
 </details>
 <details>
   <summary>Maho</summary>
 	Maho is undoubtedly the best written character in the game, not as perfect as Kurisu, but much more human and ground to earth.
 In V&A route, the purpose of Maho's role and position around Kurisu and Okabe becomes much clearer.
 The writer just knows how to design and execute a thematically significant character.
-Twin Automata route is quite the bittersweet route.
+Twin Automata is a tragically beautiful route.
 I got baited so hard by that one line from her (iykyk).
 </details>
 <details>
   <summary>Kurisu</summary>
 	AI or not, Kurisu remains as the perfect waifu.
-The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. I also like her explanation of why Okabe should choose Beta in any case.
+The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. We got one whole episode with Kurisu in the anime, but somehow the closure is much stronger in the game.
+I also like her explanation of why Okabe should choose Beta in any case.
 I only realized the reason of having new Kurisu sprites is because there are not much friendly and polite faces for her in the original game, it is always the shy or smug faces, and that's why Okabe knows about an entirely different Kurisu from Maho.
 </details>
 <details>
   <summary>Main plot and routes</summary>